-The Roadmap to Regeneration is our detailed guide to these key selection priorities, to help shed light on how The Earthshot Prize searches for and selects those who will be put forward as potential winners.
-Developed through extensive research and expert counsel, it sets out the key tipping points across the Earthshots which we believe will drive the positive change needed this decade.
+Our Roadmap to Regeneration is a detailed guide on how The Earthshot Prize searches for and selects those who will be put forward as potential winners.
+This is developed through extensive research and expert counsel, and sets out the key tipping points across the Earthshots which we believe will drive the positive change needed.

 The Earthshot Prize Council is a global team of influencers from a broad range of sectors.
 Each member of our council is passionately committed to championing positive action in the environmental space.
 Each year, The Earthshot Prize Council will award five winners of The Earthshot Prize.

 British broadcaster, writer, and naturalist, Sir David Attenborough, is best known for his innovative and educational television programmes focussed on the natural world.
 His broadcasting career spans over 50 years and has seen Sir David visit every continent on the globe, documenting the living world in all its variety and wonder.
 He has made and presented numerous landmark natural history series, including the iconic programmes Life on Earth, The Living Planet, Planet Earth, Blue Planet and Our Planet.
 Amongst many other accolades, Sir David was knighted for services to broadcasting in 1985.